Industry SLAM Session

-2. Programming for specific demographics, i.e.: women & northern communities
+2. Programming for specific demographics, i.e.: women, northern communities, new Canadians

 4. Securing space for a multi-use artist hub in York Region

-5. Develop advocacy initiatives, i.e: pregnant artists/new mothers
+5. Developing advocacy initiatives, i.e: pregnant artists/new mothers, municipal support for artists

 Thanks to a Grow grant from the Ontario Trillium Foundation, Shadowpath expanded our creative team with sixteen apprentices from 2016 - 2019.
 These apprentices developed skills in creation, producing, arts admin and artistic direction increasing Shadowpath's community programming.